CenterBLC/N1904/docs/features/unicode.md

 ## Feature description

-Surface Greek form of the word in Unicode, containing all material before and after it.
+This feature contains the containing the Greek form of the word including all material before and after it.
+This feature is coded in Unicode using polytonic accents over the vowels (oxia, varia, and perispomeni).

 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.